GRIB – WMO General Regularly-distributed Information in Binary form¶

 JPEG2000_DRIVER=JP2KAK/JP2OPENJPEG/JPEG2000/JP2ECW (possible values depend on the actually available JPEG2000 driver in the GDAL build).
 To specify which JPEG2000 driver should be used.
 If not specified, drivers are searched in the order given in the enumeration.

 Internally GRIB stores values in the units of the international system (ie Metric system).
 So temperatures must be stored as Kelvin degrees.
 But on the reading side of the driver, fields with temperatures are exposed in Celsius degrees (unless the GRIB_NORMALIZE_UNITS configuration option is set to NO).
 For consistency, the writing side of the driver also assumed that temperature (detected if the first value of a product definition template, ie the Parameter category is 0=Temperature) values in the input dataset will be in Celsius degrees, and will automatically offset them to Kelvin degrees.
-It is possible to control that behaviour by setting the INPUT_UNIT creation option to C (for Celsius) or K (for Kelvin).
+It is possible to control that behavior by setting the INPUT_UNIT creation option to C (for Celsius) or K (for Kelvin).
 The default is C.

 GRIB2 to GRIB2 conversions¶